 The exact genes and metabolism changes that turn cells into castrate-resistant cancer are still elusive.
 However, recent studies have shown specific changes in metabolism and genetics.

-For example, a study was performed on a subtype of treatment-resistant cancer known as neuroendocrine prostate cancer.
+For example, researchers performed a study on a subtype of treatment-resistant cancer – neuroendocrine prostate cancer.
 This is one of the most aggressive types of treatment-resistant cancer.

 The investigators found these changes in neuroendocrine prostate cancer (3, 4):

 - There is a downregulation of a tumor suppressor gene known as protein kinase C lambda/iota.
 This type of gene normally prevents the transformation of healthy cells into cancer.